DaoCloud/DaoCloud-docs/docs/en/docs/install/os-install/oracleLinux-install-dce5.0.md

-# Deploying DCE 5.0 Enterprise Package on Oracle Linux R9/R8 U1 Operating System
+# Deploying DCE 5.0 Enterprise on Oracle Linux R9/R8 U1 Operating System

 This article will guide you on how to deploy DCE 5.0 on Oracle Linux R9/R8 U1 operating system, starting from version v0.8.0 and above.